PART 33: JULIE’S SECRET

 The principal had called her out of French class last period, in order to advise her about a requisition from the science department.
 She had of course given her go ahead for the purchase of new supplies.
 She had also agreed with how Hunt was handling an issue with a concerned parent, to the point of seeing no need have him provide her with the actual name.

 The irony was, she couldn’t have succeeded here without Corry.
 Julie had required his final act against her that morning, the distribution of that flyer, in order to clinch things.
-The one thing she’d had no control over was what had given her the school… and now that she had it, she’d make sure it didn’t fall apart through any misguided attempts to avenge her name.
+The one thing she’d had no control over, that was what had given her control… and now that she was running the school, she’d make sure it didn’t fall apart through any misguided attempts to avenge her name.

 “So, LaMille.
 Do you yield?”